-• One month, i.e., 28 calendar days.
+• 1 month, i.e., 30 calendar days.

-Payment and funding
+Payment, funding and taxation

 - 77.58 per cent of previous net earnings, with an upper limit of the country's average wage as calculated quarterly.
 The minimum benefit cannot be smaller than €392 per month. - Taxed and funded as for Maternity leave.